-All rights regarding slices originate with slice authorities.
-SAs approve of (take responsibility for) slices and the users associated with them.
 Each SA implicitly has the authority privilege for the registry records corresponding to the set of users and slices for which it is responsible.
 SAs typically grant the authority privilege to the PI associated with the authority.

-All rights regarding component resources originate with management authorities.
-MAs define the resource allocation policies for the components they manage and approve of all users that operate those components.
 Each MA implicitly has the authority privilege for the registry records corresponding to the set of users and components for which it is responsible.
 MAs typically grant the authority privilege to the owners and operators associated with the authority.